mekomsolutions/openmrs-module-initializer/README.md

 ### Releases notes

 #### Version 2.3.0
+* Added configuration options for logging
+* Add support for OpenMRS 2.4.0+
 * Added support for a liquibase domain to support loading custom changesets.
 * 'ocl' domain to support loading concepts, concept sets, and answers from OCL export files using the openmrs-module-openconceptlab
 * (_Enhancement_) Concept name UUIDs are seeded from 1) the concept UUID and 2) the concept name information, see [here](readme/concepts.md#implicit-handling-of-concept-names).
 This version runs a Liquibase changeset that forces a reload of the concept domain in order to update concept names accordingly.